The Centenary Lecture Series

 Tel: Tel: 01792 60 20 60

-Dan Hoyle is an actor and writer now based in Oakland, CA. His brand of journalistic theater has been hailed as "riveting, funny and poignant" (New York Times) and "hilarious, moving and very necessary" (Salon).
+Dan Hoyle is an actor and writer now based in Oakland, CA. His brand of journalistic theatre has been hailed as "riveting, funny and poignant" (New York Times) and "hilarious, moving and very necessary" (Salon).
 His solo shows EACH AND EVERY THING, THE REAL AMERICANS, TINGS DEY HAPPEN, FLORIDA 2004: THE BIG BUMMER, and CIRCUMNAVIGATOR--which all premiered at The Marsh in his native San Francisco--have toured the country and overseas including The Public Theater, Culture Project, AS220 (Providence, RI), Baltimore Center Stage, Berkeley Repertory Theater, Cleveland Playhouse, Mosaic Theater Company (Washington, D.C.), Portland Center Stage, Playmakers Repertory Company, Painted Bride (Philadelphia), The Lensic (Santa Fe, NM), The Park in Kolkata, India, and a five city tour of Nigeria.

 Hoyle has been recognized with many awards, including the Will Glickman, Prize of Hope, Bay Area Theater Critics Circle, TBA, and Lucille Lortel (Nomination), been supported by grants from the Edgerton Foundation, the Pew Theater Initiative, the Fleishhacker Foundation, the Zellerbach Foundation, and been commissioned by Aurora Theater, First Person Arts, and San Francisco Playhouse and The Working Theater.
 He holds a double degree in Performance Studies and History from Northwestern University and was a Fulbright Scholar in Nigeria in 2005-2006.
 He has performed and led workshops at many universities including Columbia, Stanford, and NYU.